f5devcentral/f5-automation-labs/docs/module1/lab3.rst

 #.
 Click the “Step 4: Set System DNS Settings” item in the collection.
    Review the JSON body to verify the name server IPs ``4.2.2.2`` and ``8.8.8.8`` are listed.
 Additionally add a search domain of ‘f5.local’.
 You will modify a JSON array for both of these attributes.
-The format of a JSON array is: ``“myAttribute”: [ “item1”,”item2”,”item3” ]``

 #.
 Click the ‘Send’ button and verify the requested changes were
    successfully implemented